 Butler is the first villain that I would actually say is good outside of Mewtwo.
 He’s fleshed out, has a story, a human connection and a believable reason for turning to the side of good at the end.
 He wants Jirachi for a legit reason, he wants to create Groudon for a legit reason, and everything he does has a purpose.
 He was a scientist bent on revenge who created a monster in place of his dream.
 He realized his mistake, he paid for it, and he helped fix it.
 Even Diane was well-used as a character, though she’s a bit too passive for my tastes.

-The Iron Masked Marauder may have been the first villain in these movies who was a legit villain, again outside of Mewtwo, but he was really cliché.
+The Iron-Masked Marauder may have been the first villain in these movies who was a legit villain, again outside of Mewtwo, but he was really cliché.
 He had no backstory, he wasn’t fleshed out outside of ‘he works for Team Rocket and wants Celebi’s powers to take over Team Rocket and rule the world.’
 We never learn why he’s specifically targeting Celebi nor why he’s destroying the forest.
-He never changes, he never grows and even the reveal of who/what was behind the mask was lame because it was nothing.
+He never changes, he never grows, he’s not that entertaining or memorable, and even the reveal of who/what was behind the mask was lame because it was nothing.

 Lawrence the Third was complete nothing outside of a collector, and Annie and Oakley were just thieves who, like IMM, wanted Latios and Latias merely for power and to take over the world.
 Their growth and change was really just giving up on resisting their punishment in the end.